-Strathcona County celebrates the opening of the Beaver Hills Biodiversity Trail on September 9, along with partners in the Beaver Hills Initiative.
+Strathcona County celebrated the opening of the Beaver Hills Biodiversity Trail on September 9, 2016 along with partners in the Beaver Hills Initiative.

 “With over 30 organizations collaborating, we have been blazing new trails and have achieved prestigious global recognition from UNESCO of the Beaver Hills as a model of sustainable development and stewardship,” says Strathcona County Mayor Roxanne Carr.

 “Many contributions have made this interactive experience possible,” says Mayor Carr.
 “This trail is designed to inspire, with features to educate and experience biodiversity, culture, the story of the land and the vision of the biosphere.”

 The trail is located at Range Road 211 and Township Road 530 (Baseline Road), on the east side of the Strathcona Wilderness Centre.

 View a map of the Beaver Hills Biodiversity Trail below, or learn more about trails in Strathcona County.